Section 6: That’s Mica, alLedgedly

 Okay, not bad.
 Not bad at all.
 The summit area is really pretty nice as it has a feeling of being a true summit and not a large plateau or long stretched out cliff walk.
 I left the view and descended down to my first road walk in a while.

-The trail veers off into the woods after at least a mile of road at which point I encountered a rather unique sign forcing hikers to drive up and over a large curb to park off the (wide, sparsely traveled) road.
+The trail veers off into the woods after a road walk at which point I encountered a rather unique sign forcing hikers to drive up and over a large curb to park off the (wide, sparsely traveled) road.
 Then there was an addendum about not turning around in the driveway across the street because you might run over the kids who live there.
 Fair enough, I suppose.
 There was a car dutifully parked on the grass.
 No word on where they turned around though.

 After a short jaunt through the woods, I came across the last point of interest on my hike: Coginchaug Cave.
 As longtime readers know, Connecticut doesn’t seem to have any real caves, just slabs of rock that act like roofs and large cliffs with space underneath.
 This “cave” fits the latter bill.
 At least it’s huge, I’ll give it that.

-There was evidence of a campfires and stupid highschool shenanigans, but it wasn’t too bad.
+There was evidence of a campfires and other highschool shenanigans, but it wasn’t too bad.
 Being so close to a road must make this a challenge to keep clean.
 I left the cave after poking around a bit more and climbed up another short side trail to see the Pine Knob Overlook.

 Seriously.
 As this was my last (supposed) view of the day, I was a little disappointed but I got over it quickly.
-As I’ve said, there are other great views down here, so the lame ones don’t ruin the Mattabesett at all.
+As I’ve said, there are other great views down here, so the weaker ones don’t ruin the Mattabesett at all.

 The last mile or so is unremarkable, and this report is way too long as it is, so I’ll get to the end in a flash: I walked north, it was pretty flat, I crossed a few streams, crossed Higganum Road, saw a dead hawk, and then reached my car along Harvey Road in Durham, safe and sound.